 Nikko Toshogu shrine flanked by tall luscious green and yellow trees.
 5 things to do in Nikko.

 In Spring, Nikko is lush and green.
 In the fall, ginkgo trees turn the shade of ochre.
-But no matter what time of the year you’re visiting, I highly recommend these 5 things to do in Nikko!
+But no matter what time of the year you’re visiting, I highly recommend these Top 7 Things to do in Nikko and Kinugawa!

 When I studied abroad in Tokyo, one of our first coordinated trips was to Nikko.